ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 4. Select the data center where your original LUN is located.
 Note that encryption is only available in data centers with an asterisk (`*`).

 5. Select the desired amount of storage space in GBs.
-For TB, 1TB equals 1,000GB, and 12TB equals 12,000GB.
+For TB, 1 TB equals 1,000 GB, and 12 TB equals 12,000 GB.

 6. Enter the desired amount of IOPS in intervals of 100.